 - Fever AND symptoms of respiratory illness (e.g. cough, shortness of breath) AND

 - being in a healthcare facility (as a patient, worker, or visitor) in a country or territory in which recent healthcare-associated cases of MERS have been identified3 within 14 days before symptom onset, OR

 - being in contact with camels or raw camel products within affected countries in the Middle East within 14 days before symptom onset.

 - Fever OR acute symptoms compatible with MERS AND onset within 14 days after contact with a probable or confirmed MERS case while the case was ill.

 - Testing and initial infection control and public health actions for MERS should also be considered, in consultation with the public health unit, where there is a cluster of patients with severe acute respiratory illness of unknown aetiology following routine microbiological investigation, particularly where the cluster includes health care workers.

-Routine tests for acute pneumonia should be performed where indicated, including consideration of bacterial culture, serology, urinary antigen testing and tests for respiratory viruses.
+Following isolation and reporting of a suspected MERS case, routine tests for acute pneumonia should be performed where indicated, including consideration of bacterial culture, serology, urinary antigen testing and tests for respiratory viruses.

 The WHO emphasises repeat testing (especially of lower respiratory tract specimens) in compatible cases as initial results may be negative.

 Transmission-based contact and airborne precautions must be used when taking respiratory specimens.
 These are described in NHMRC: Australian Guidelines for the Prevention and Control of Infection in Healthcare – 2010 (particularly section B2.4), and include:

 - Contact precautions, including close attention to hand hygiene